Universal Credit Frequently Asked Questions

 They should be advised to get a 'better off' calculation done, and, if they do not wish to claim Universal Credit, to make the claim for CB-JSA by calling 0800 055 6688 and making it clear that she does not want to claim Universal Credit.

-As with Contributory Jobseeker’s Allowance (see previous question), if you live in an area which has the Full, digital Universal Credit Service, you will be making a claim for ‘New Style’ Employment and Support Allowance.
+As with Contributory Jobseeker’s Allowance (see previous question) you will be making a claim for ‘New Style’ Employment and Support Allowance.
 To make a claim, you will need to ring the Universal Credit helpline 0800 328 5644 to request form UC ESA1.
 It is a good idea to get specialist advice about whether it would be better for you to make a claim for Universal Credit at the same time or not.
 If you do not wish to also make a claim for Universal Credit, make this clear to the call centre operator.
 If you need any more advice, please contact the Financial Inclusion Team on 0300 111 000 or 0800 633 5500.

 If your health problems are affecting your ability to look for work, let your Work Coach know about this straight away because they should allow you time off your job search.
 If you are ill for more than 7 days you will need to provide your Work Coach with medical certificates from your GP, so think about booking an appointment with your doctor now, in case you cannot get one straight away.